site is listed on the science, engineering and technology section of

 4.8.2.
 The octet fable: In its least controversial form the octet "rule" observes that atoms often end up with eight outer electrons when they form bonds.
 In its most controversial form it suggests that atoms form bonds in order to achieve this configuration.
 The configuration acquires the status of "stable octet" which is attributed with magical properties resulting from its similarity to the outer electron configuration of the "noble" gas atoms.

-Perhaps it is the wishy-washy use of stability as an explanation which has allowed the continuation of the legend.
+Perhaps it is the wishy-washy use of stability as an explanation which has allowed the continuation of the myth.
 In more cases than this, use of the word "stable" is an attempt to make "low energy" sound like a complete explanation.

 The facts are even more disturbing.
 For one thing, in energy terms the octet is usually less stable than the electron configuration of the parent atom.
 This is indicated by the fact that even group I metal atoms (which are amongst the most able to lose electrons and form positive ions with an outer octet) require energy to remove the outer electron.